 If you use online membership platforms – you pay a monthly fee to rent their software, but you’ll never actually own the site.
 If you accidentally miss a payment, your website will be taken down, and you could lose all your members-only content.
 (I’ve actually seen this happen before)

-When you own the site, you have full control of every aspect of the site so you can control the look and feel as well as the functionality you offer to users.
+When you create a membership site with WordPress, you own the site.
+You have full control of every aspect of the site so you can control the look and feel as well as the functionality you offer to users.

 You lack the control that you have when you choose to have your membership website on WordPress.
 It may take a little longer to customise or you may need help if your HTML and CSS skills aren’t up to scratch but its ultimately down to you on how it looks.

 If a membership site is part of your overall business strategy, it will be a crucial asset for you.
 And something that you should own.
 You would never build your house on rented land, so why do the same for your online business too.